eggyal/copse/README.md

 # Crate feature flags
 This crate defines a number of feature flags, none of which are enabled by default:

-* the `std` feature provides [`OrdStoredKey`] implementations for some libstd types that are not available in libcore + liballoc, namely [`OsString`] and [`PathBuf`];
+* the `std` feature provides [`OrdStoredKey`] implementations for some standard library types that are not present in libcore + liballoc, namely [`OsString`], [`OsStr`], [`PathBuf`] and [`Path`];

-* the `unstable` feature enables all unstable features of the stdlib's BTree and BinaryHeap collection implementations that are purely contained therein, and which therefore do not require a nightly toolchain.
+* each feature in the `unstable` set corresponds to the like-named unstable feature in the standard library's B-Tree and BinaryHeap collection implementations, all of which enable APIs that are wholly contained within the library and therefore do not require a nightly toolchain;

-* the `btreemap_alloc` feature enables the like-named unstable compiler feature, thus exposing the collections' `new_in` methods; however this feature depends upon the `allocator_api` unstable compiler feature that is only available with a nightly toolchain.
+* the `btreemap_alloc` feature corresponds to the like-named unstable feature in the standard library's B-Tree collection implementations (namely that which enables their `new_in` associated functions)—however (as of rustc v1.66.1) this feature requires the `allocator_api` unstable compiler feature that is only available with a nightly toolchain; and

-* the `nightly` feature enables all other crate features, each of which enables the like-named unstable compiler feature that is used by the standard library's collection implementations (and which therefore require a nightly compiler)—most such behaviour is polyfilled when the features are disabled, so they should rarely be required, but they are nevertheless included to ease tracking of the stdlib implementations.
+* all other features (combined into the `nightly` set) do not affect the APIs presented by this crate, but instead switch the implementation to use those features internally as are used by the standard library's implementations—these features should be of little use or interest to library users, but are nevertheless included to ease synchronisation with the standard library.

 [std::collections::BTreeMap]: https://doc.rust-lang.org/std/collections/struct.BTreeMap.html
 [std::collections::BTreeSet]: https://doc.rust-lang.org/std/collections/struct.BTreeSet.html